krisnova/falco-trace/README.md

 CMD ["pdig", "-a", "./init.sh"]
 ```

+---

 ## AWS ECS/Fargate

 This has been tested and is working in AWS Fargate.
 Set up a Fargate cluster, this part was easy and [the docs](https://docs.aws.amazon.com/AmazonECS/latest/userguide/ECS_AWSCLI_Fargate.html#ECS_AWSCLI_Fargate_create_cluster) were helpful for me.

+Below is a tutorial on running the `falco-trace-vulnerableserver` image in AWS ECS/Fargate and exploiting the image to have Falco alert you in CloudWatch.

 #### Create a Task Definition